NexWeb/OpenImageViewer/README.md

 # [O]pen [I]mage [V]iewer

 OIV is an hardware accelerated blazingly fast open source c++17 compliant cross platform 'C' library and application for viewing and manipulating images.
 It is a tool for both home users and professionals and it's designed for flexibility, user experience and performance.
+No external dependencies are needed, it relies solely on the CRT (excluding embedded image codecs).

 ## Features
 * Supports many image formats.